SitecorePowerShell/Book/appendix/session/stop-scriptsession.md

 The input type is the type of the objects that you can pipe to the cmdlet.

-* System.String or Cognifide.PowerShell.Core.Host.ScriptSessio
+* System.String or Spe.Core.Host.ScriptSession

 ## Outputs

 The output type is the type of the objects that the cmdlet emits.

-* Cognifide.PowerShell.Core.Host.ScriptSessio
+* Spe.Core.Host.ScriptSession

 ## Notes